Guide to Corporate Voidable Transactions

 In order for a debtor to propose a Personal Insolvency Agreement, they must appoint a Registered Trustee, such as SV Partners.
 Once SV Partners is appointed, we conduct our investigations, report to creditors on your behalf and structure a proposal that is beneficial to all parties involved.

-SV Partners will guide you through the process, providing support every step along the way of administering your Personal Insolvency Agreement.
+As expert insolvency accountants, we will guide you through the process, providing support every step along the way of administering your Personal Insolvency Agreement.
 Our services are designed to alleviate the pressures you may be facing from creditors.

 For more information about Personal Insolvency Agreements, visit our FAQ section.
 Alternatively, to discuss your situation and see how our team can help, contact us on our confidential assist line on 1800 246 801 for an obligation free consultation.